HRT, DVT, VTE, And Heart Disease Risk Of Hormone Replacement Therapy

 Perimenopause, Hormone Therapy, and Heart Health: What Women Need to Know

 For many women, perimenopause is the first time heart health becomes a personal concern.
-Symptoms such as heart palpitations, anxiety, sleep disruption, fatigue, and brain fog often appear in the late 30s and 40s and raise understandable fears about cardiovascular disease.
+Symptoms such as heart palpitations, anxiety, sleep disruption, fatigue, and brain fog often appear in the mid to late 30s and 40s and raise understandable fears about cardiovascular disease.
 Understanding how perimenopause, hormone therapy, heart disease, and blood clot risk intersect is essential for safe and informed decisions.

 How Perimenopause Affects Cardiovascular Risk